 Why do we bother documenting processes, tasks, and events?
 What purpose does documentation serve?
 And, if we’re going to do it, shouldn’t we do it right?
-Are there benefits of document management systems?
+What are the benefits of document management systems?

-Why do we need documents, anyway?
+Why do we need procedure documents, anyway?
 They just take up a lot of space, right?
-Actually, there are many good reasons why we have them.
+Actually, there are many good reasons why we have procedures.